Who We Are - Background

 Committed to providing you excellent rowing programs and opportunities.

-FLCRC is a community based masters club that welcomes both new and experienced rowers to this great lifetime sport.
+FLCRC is a community based masters (adult) club that welcomes both new and experienced rowers to this great lifetime sport.
 We recognize that our members have individual needs and priorities, and will do our best to help each member achieve their goals.
 We encourage fitness, teamwork, skill development, technical improvements, and want everyone to truly enjoy each experience they have with us!